duneanalytics/docs/docs/app/visualizations/index.md

     ---

-    Tables explains and shows you how to create tables with Dune.
+    Learn how to change the appearance of your tables.

     [:octicons-arrow-right-24: Tables](tables.md)